Sometimes the simplest stories hold the deepest truths.

 Kristoff: “Cuz I’ve seen them do it before.”

 Why do I love this line?
 This is the exact approach we should take with God.
-When we see someone, we should introduce them to God because he can heal them.
+When we see someone suffering, we should introduce them to God because he can heal them.
 How do we know that?
 Just like Kristoff’s simple statement of faith, “Cuz I’ve seen HIM do it before.”

 4. “You built me.
 Remember that?”